Click to enlarge

 In stock: 2-5 days delivery

-A Court of Frost and Starlight is a poignant novella that serves as a bridge between the major arcs of Sarah J. Maas's acclaimed 'A Court of Thorns and Roses' series.
-Set after the devastating war with Hybern, this story captures the winter solstice in Velaris, the City of Starlight, offering an intimate glimpse into the lives of Feyre Archeron, High Lady of the Night Court, and her inner circle as they grapple with the aftermath of conflict and strive for normalcy.
+A Court of Frost and Starlight is a poignant novella that bridges the major arcs of Sarah J. Maas's beloved 'A Court of Thorns and Roses' series.
+Set after the devastating war with Hybern, it captures the winter solstice in Velaris, the City of Starlight, offering an intimate look at Feyre Archeron, High Lady of the Night Court, and her inner circle as they grapple with the aftermath of conflict and strive for normalcy.
+The narrative unfolds over the solstice festivities, which symbolize renewal and hope in the face of trauma.
+Feyre, alongside her mate Rhysand, works to rebuild their court and personal relationships while confronting emotional scars.
+The novella delves into healing, resilience, and the power of found family through gift exchanges, shared memories, and quiet moments that test and strengthen bonds.

 Customer feedback